rtbrick/bngblaster/docsrc/sources/routing/isis.rst

 It is also possible to inject external LSPs using the ``isis-lsp-update`` :ref:`command <api>`.

-The :ref:`command <api>` expects a list of hex encoded PDU's including the ISIS common header starting with ``0x83``.
+The :ref:`command <api>` expects a list of hex encoded PDUs including the ISIS common header starting with ``0x83``.

 ``$ cat command.json | jq .``